chaos46692/carl-tracy.com/content/media/books-23.md

 the future.

 ### A Closed and Common Orbit
+A fantastic follow up from Long Way, this book follows Pepper in a much more intimate look at her life as she tries to help the AI Lovelace integrate into society.
+We bounce back and forth between Pepper's present day and her past to discover what made her, her history and what drives her.
+Like the first book the characters are likeable and endearing, but it's definitely not back to back action.

 ### Record of a Spaceborn Few
+Finally we get to figure out what's going on with all those humans!
+This book focuses on the humans who live on massive space stations that were built after then Earth was destroyed by environmental damage.
+Once again Chambers has built a beautiful world that pulls you in.

 ### The Galaxy, and the Ground Within
+Did you find yourself wanting to know more about Pei or the Akarak?
+You're in luck!
+Pei gets stuck on a layover trying to visit her secret lover Ashby (from the first novel) and along the way everybody learns something about prejudice and belonging.
+When people start doing Ph.D. theses on COVID-19 lockdown literature this would be a good candidate!

 ## Chilling Effect Series
 ### _Valarie Valdes_
+I liked Valarie Valdes' books but it took me a little longer to get into them.

 ### Chilling Effect
 ### Prime Deceptions